Hellebore: Phytomyza hellebori

-More commonly known as the Hellebore leaf miner, Phytomyza hellebori is a small fly that infests only the H. foetidus plants in the Hellebore family.
+More commonly known as the Hellebore leaf miner, Phytomyza hellebori is a small fly that infests only the H. foetidus plants in the Hellebore genus.
 The leaf miner fly digs tunnels into the leaves of the H. foetidus.
 The tunnels create brownish-black blotches on the plant.
 These later turn into a nesting ground where the flies lay their eggs.
 With time, the leaves turn a brownish-white along where the tunnels were dug.
 The larvae start to eat the inside of the leaves in August, and damage develops from the late summer to the early spring, with heavy attacks leaving the foliage disfigured by spring.

 To control heavy infestations, the leaves can be removed and destroyed during the winter months before the adult flies emerge.
 Insecticides can be used with limited effectiveness in controlling larvae and fly populations in the plant.
 Insecticides may harm non-leaf miner flies if applied during the hellebore's flowering period.

 Macrosiphum hellebori

 Macrosiphum hellebori, commonly known as 'Hellebore aphid' or 'greenfly', is a sap-feeding aphid that infests the flowers and foliage of hellebore plants.
 The whitish-green aphids are about 2–4 mm long and form dense colonies on hellebores, coating them with a honeydew that can lead to the growth of sooty mold on the leaves and flowers of the hellebore.
 This species of aphid only affects hellebores and is most active in March and April when the hellebores are flowering and when few aphid predators are around, though they may infest during any time of the year.

 Aphids start their feeding from the outside the flowers, beginning at the leaves and then moving towards the flower petals of the hellebore.
-As the hellebore beings to open, the aphids try to move into the flower.
+As the hellebore begins to open, the aphids try to move into the flower.
 The aphids then feed on the inner parts of the plant as well as the young stems and shoots.
 As the population grows, the aphids eventually eat the remaining parts of the plant, such as older leaves, for food.

 Aphid infestations can be controlled through persistent squashing of the aphids manually or by using insecticides.
 It is not recommended to spray flowering hellebores as it may harm the non-aphid pollinating insects.